 The weighting determines how a specific stop is likely to be picked.
 If you have a pokie machine game with 10 symbols, but one of the symbols only comes up only every 100 spins, the odds of landing three of such a symbol are 1/1,000,000 or 1/100 x 1/100 x 1/100.

 The house could offer a payout of $1 million on such a combination and still break even in the long run.

-Pokie games developers have gone above and beyond to design applications that cannot be manipulated by players in their favour.
-Understanding that the odds are always decided for you and winning is just by mere luck should, however not change your enthusiasm of betting.
+Pokie game developers have gone above and beyond to design applications that cannot be manipulated by players in their favor.
+Understanding that the odds are always decided for you and winning is just by mere luck should, however, not change your enthusiasm for betting.
 Sometimes, you might have luck on your side.